yabov/hermes_fix/Readme.md

 ### Whats left
-* connection start and end time for initiator
 * dynamic message generation from config file
 * SSL support
 * Days support for session logon and logout